ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Kickstarter-Trajectory-2017.md

 How often do you get a chance to practice communication in the most awkward situations?
 I guess every day, but at least in these sessions there were no real repercussions :)" -- Simon

+"Learning about all those different technologies.
+There really is to much to chose from.
+But if I have to pick something, it's the Spring Boot session.
+I previously experimented with Spring Boot at my internship, where nothing seemed to make sense.
+But after this session, everything I was struggling with became clear and fell in place.
+" --Nick

 ## The new JWorks colleagues

 <span class="image left "><img class="p-image" alt="Nick Geudens"   src="/img/kickstarters/2017/nick-geudens.jpg" /></span>